 Matthew 4:7 Jesus said unto him, It is written again, You shall not tempt the Lord your God.

 All of Scripture needs to be taken into account.
 Jesus easily rebuked Satan's attempt at misinterpreting Scripture by using Scripture itself.
-He was familiar enough with the whole of Scripture to quote back a plain main teaching to Satan and expose his evil intentions.
+He knew the whole of Scripture to quote back a plain main teaching to Satan and expose his evil intentions.
+We will never be as knowledgeable about Scripture as He was, but we can be knowledgeable enough to spot contradictions to the “main things”.
 Most of the time only part of Scripture is needed to expose heresy, but we are blessed nowadays with all of it.
 We need to be familiar with it so that we can spot heresy when we see it.